Bangor University - North Wales Clinical Psychology Programme

 Shortlisting

-YYour application is assessed by programme team and local clinical psychologists, who only see the relevant sections to be marked.
-They do not have access to your personal details, such as name, address, age, ethnicity etc.
+Your application is assessed by the programme team members, People Panel members (our expert by experience advisory group) and local clinical psychologists, who only see the relevant sections to be marked.
+They do not have access to your personal details, such as name, address, age, ethnicity etc, only your Clearing House ID number.

 For shortlisting, we use all the minimum entry requirements, indicated in this document with a *.
-We do award additional points for volunteering, presentations, and publications, and to candidates who are fluent Welsh speakers.
+We do award additional points for volunteering, publications, and to candidates who are fluent Welsh speakers and learners.

-From the final shortlist, we invite the highest ranked candidates, up to three times the number of training places: so, for 14 training places, that will be 42 candidates.
+From the final shortlist, we invite the highest ranked candidates, up to three times the number of training places.
+For the 2026 cohort, we had 16 training places.

 Only at the final shortlisting point, the information that you have provided to Clearing House regarding contextual factors, is added.
-Candidates who have met the minimum criteria and have the highest number of flags are invited to fill the remaining interview places.
-We had 60 interview places available during the 2023 interviews.
+Candidates who have met the minimum criteria and have the highest number of contextual factors are invited to fill the remaining interview places.
+We had 72 interview places available overall during the 2026 interviews.

-If you have not been shortlisted for interview, we strongly recommend you check your details against all our selection criteria.
-We do offer telephone feedback on your application.
+If you have not been shortlisted for interview, we strongly recommend you check your details against all our selection criteria and have checked with the people who have provided your statement of suitability that they are fully supportive of your application.

 Interviews

 The interview panels usually comprise local clinical psychologists, People Panel members (our expert by experience advisory group) and programme team members.
-Our interview process consists of three components:
+Our interview process consists of two components:

-• Written task in which you design a research study.
-Duration: 60 Minutes.
+• Written task in which you are required to synthesise and critically appraise research.
+Duration: 60 minutes.

 Feedback